di118/BlindAidHelmet-RoboticsProject/README.md

 ** NOTE **
 In case the user asks: "What objects are around me?"
 The camera will scan the room.
 We will be using a motor to make spin 360 degrees.
-Therefore we will meet the movement requirement
+Therefore we will meet the movement requirements from the marking sheet.